axonasif/dotsh/README.md

 As you may already know, Gitpod will automatically launch your [Desktop-VSCode](https://www.gitpod.io/docs/ides-and-editors/vscode) for you if you selected to use it.
 However that's not the case for plain SSH based workflow yet (Related: https://github.com/gitpod-io/gitpod/issues/9323).

-Although, since Gitpod is pretty scriptable and modular, it's possible to deal with this ourselves until this has been polished out in the Gitpod side.
+Although, since Gitpod is pretty scriptable and modular, it's possible to handle this ourselves until this has been polished out in the Gitpod side.

 TBD, more to write here....